 Likely, the time of 6 minutes for the development of endurance in physical education classes at school was optimal.
 If more time had been allocated to running for a long time, then schoolchildren would have become very tired physically and mentally, and also would not have had time to complete the school physical education program, perhaps they would have lost interest in physical exercises.
 A lower load also does not give efficiency, since endurance is an activity carried out for a long time and the body's ability to resist fatigue [22, 23, 27].
 However, future research may focus on the dosage of Prolonged Running.

 Of course, the design of this study could be improved.
-Perhaps the effect of Prolonged running on the endurance and attention of schoolchildren would be greater if schoolchildren were engaged in additional activities, for example, 3 times a week.
+Perhaps the effect of prolonged running on the endurance and attention of schoolchildren would be greater if schoolchildren were engaged in additional activities, for example, 3 times a week.
 Such a hypothesis requires additional research and possible adjustments to the standard physical education program at school.
 Also in the future, you can study the effect of endurance on other physical qualities, such as strength, speed, agility, and others.
 Also, in the future, it is possible to study the effect of endurance (aerobic abilities) on some mental, cognitive, and maybe creative abilities of schoolchildren.

 CONCLUSION